vrtdev/nexus_api_tools/README.md

 Tools to migrate repositories between Nexus servers.

+Note: Nexus API does not support uploading to Maven SNAPSHOT repositories.

 This tool can modify the DockerRootDir / data-root setting so it should NOT be run on a Docker server.

 ## Installation